pairshaped/curlingio-docs/docs/getting-started/premium.md

 ## What is Premium Tier?

+Premium tier clubs gain access to the non-essential but convenient benefits and features listed here.

 **There is no obligation to join premium tier.
 All clubs retain access to Curling I/O's core functionality regardless.**
 Clubs who belong to our premium tier will gain access to exclusive premium features.